daveanthonyc/Data-Structures-And-Algorithms/README.md

 - Then I would try to implement the solution from scratch only relying on the ordered steps of problem solving that I attempted to extrapolate from the videos.
 - Once I arrived at the solution, then I would answer the questions I had from before.

+Ngl, I've been really loving this course as I've not only been solving these problems that are in increasing difficulty BUT ALSO discovering repeatable key details in problem-solving that I've added to my methodology 😆